- Trip Outline

 Holidays in Romania – Discover Apuseni Mountains

 In the next part of your study trip Romania, discover Apuseni Mountains.
 First of all, visit unique caves such as Bear’s Cave, Meziad Cave or Scarisoara Cave.
 Accommodate at a local guest house.
 The next day begins with a visit at one of the most spectacular caves in Apuseni, Huda lui Papara.
 After that, drive to Borgo Pass.
 Accommodate at a hotel built according to Bram Stoker’s imagination – Dracula’s Castle Hotel.
-If you’re brave enough, visit Dracula’s coffin in the basement of the hotel.
 After that, enjoy a unique evening.
 Sit around a camp fire and discover the dark legends surrounding Vlad the Impaler.

 In the morning, drive to Sacel.
 Meet a traditional wood-craftsman who will teach you how to make the perfect wooden stake.
 After that, we included an optional visit to the Merry Cemetery.
 Unique in the entire world, the cemetery is famous because of the funny epitaphs carved on the wooden crosses.
 Each cross also depicts the deceased in a cartoon like manner.
 Return to Sacel and accommodate in a 3* pension.